-As the cheese sandwich goes into your mouth, the teeth and jaws work to break down the food into smaller pieces.
-This makes the food easier to digest.
-Saliva in your mouth contains the enzyme called Amylase; this enzyme breaks down carbohydrates into glucose.
+First the sandwich will go into your mouth, the teeth and jaws.
+They will work to break the food up into smaller piece making it easier to digest.

-Then the food travels down the oesophagus.
-The muscles of the oesophagus contract, this movement is called peristalsis, this helps move the food down to the stomach.
-It can take as little as two seconds to travel down into the stomach.
+The food then travels down the oesophagus, it is a long tube down your neck.
+It can take as little as 2 seconds for food to travel down to the stomach.

 Meet Martha!
 Martha's dad is about to explain the digestion of her cheese sandwich.

 This is the stomach.
 In just 5 seconds the cheese sandwich will reach the stomach, in the stomach there is hydrochloric acid.This kills the harmful micro-organisims